Jordfoz16/Season-Rename/README.md

 Scan the folder to check it can open the folder
 Click the rename button to rename the folder

-#### Editing the whitelist.txt
+#### Editing the whitelist.json

-Inside the whitelist.txt are the file extension that can be renamed.
+Inside the whitelist.json are the file extension that can be renamed.
 So if a video or subtitle format is not there then it can be added by using the json format.
 If you have made a change to the whitelist.txt the program will need restarting.
 To get the defualt whitelist.txt delete the current file and relaunch the application.